Login Here

 • Still, withdrawn hands: Lack of engagement or activity in the hands may show disempowerment or a learned passivity—stemming from the belief that efforts won’t be acknowledged.

-• Muted or faded clothing and setting: The absence of color or vitality in the surroundings symbolizes a tamasic atmosphere—emotional dullness, invisibility, and lack of nourishment.
+• Muted or faded clothing: The absence of color or vitality in his faded clothes symbolize a tamasic mind—emotional dullness, invisibility, and lack of nourishment.

 Together, these features portray, the Shūnya, an adult who may appear self-contained or emotionally shut down, but who internally carries unmet needs, chronic loneliness, and a deep yearning to be seen—hallmarks of neglectful parenting.